demisto/content/Packs/SysAid/Integrations/SysAid/README.md

-SysAid is a robust IT management system that was designed to meet all of your needs as an IT department.
+SysAid is a robust IT management system designed to meet all of the needs of an IT department.
 This integration was integrated and tested with version 21.4.44 of SysAid.

 ## Configure SysAid on Cortex XSOAR